rubyforgood/human-essentials/docs/user_guide/bank/inventory_adjustments.md

 Unlike the audit, there is no review step.
 The changes to inventory are made immediately.

 You can not edit inventory adjustments.

-[TODO:  Who can make these?]

 ## The inventory adjustment page
 You can manage your inventory adjustments through the inventory adjustment page.
 Click on "Inventory" in the left-hand menu, then "Imventry Adjustments"